-Launched amid a barrage of patriotic fervour, the Austin Metro was for two brief years, Britain’s most fashionable car – it proved a continued success for the company, too, racking up over two million sales (of Rovers, too) during its 17-year production run.
-Here’s its story.
+Billed as the ‘British car to beat the world’ when it was launched amid a barrage of flag-waving patriotism in October 1980, the Metro initially sold like hot cakes, and seemed like the light at the end of a very long tunnel for BL’s embattled dealers.
+And for two years, at least, the Austin Metro was for two brief years, Britain’s most fashionable car – it proved a continued success for the company, too, racking up over two million sales (of Rovers, too) during its 17-year production run.

 Launched amid a barrage of patriotic fervour, the Metro was for two brief years, Britain’s most fashionable car – it proved a continued success for the company, too, racking up more than two million sales during its 17-year production run.
 Sadly, its success alone was never going to be enough to stop BL falling further behind […]

 This William Towns-styled Metro-based, mid-engined roadster brought the concept behind the MGF to fruition some 10 years earlier… Looks pretty racy, too.
 Tracer fire… If you think the Tracer has a familiar look to it, there could be several reasons for that.
 First of all, William Towns clearly drew inspriation from his rather more exotic 1980 […]

 With the number of BMC>MGR cars on our roads diminishing rapidly, we take stock of the successive companies’ 10 most popular cars during the post-war years.
 Some of these numbers are going to shock you, simply because the cars are so rare on the road now.
 In fact, even the latest car on this list is now proving to be a rather unusual spot.

 ADO74 – the first attempt by British Leyland at replacing the Mini never saw the light of day.
 It was one project, but had many faces: a wide variety of styling exercises were produced before the programme was cancelled in 1973, as British Leyland could not raise the £130m needed to produce it.